mdamire/bankid-6/README.md

 'Start your BankID app.'
 ```

-You can make a subclass of `Messages`, override it's existing messages and pass it to`BankIdClient` as a parameter.
-Any message in `Messages` class is a attribute which starts with 'RFA' as in BankID documentation.
+You can make a subclass of `Messages`, override its existing messages and pass it to`BankIdClient` as a parameter.
+Any message in `Messages` class is an attribute which starts with 'RFA' as in BankID documentation.
 ```python
 from bankid6 import Messages